gurumojo/express-api-container/README.md

 other than direct user agent requests, token based authentication, role based access control, unit and functional test coverage, and a whole lot of love.

+Note: All times are saved and served in UTC.

 ## Usage